HenryJBorthwick/rust-mandelbrot-set-explorer/REPORT.md

 1. Mouse coordinates are captured in screen space
 2. Screen coordinates are transformed to complex plane coordinates:
-   - Transform includes current zoom level and center position
+   - Transform includes current zoom level plus the center position
-   - Maintains aspect ratio to prevent distortion
+   - Maintains aspect ratio preventing distortion
 3. During zooming:
-   - The point under cursor becomes the new center
+   - The point under cursor becomes new center
    - Zoom factor is applied relative to this point
    - Complex plane coordinates are recalculated